Snow falling across upper Midwest leaves roads treacherous

 Meteorologist Heather Orow in Grand Rapids, Michigan, said Friday morning the storm is "generally going to be an issue for travel."
 People should stay off the roads if possible, but if they drive they should expect delays and hazardous conditions.

-Some of the highest totals are forecast in northern Illinois, including the Chicago area, as well as northern Indiana and southern Michigan.
+Slide-offs and crashes were reported on the roads early Friday in the Chicago and Detroit areas.
+A multi-vehicle crash that closed a stretch of eastbound Interstate 94 near Ann Arbor, but no severe injuries were reported.

+Chicago Department of Streets and Sanitation Commissioner John Tully said 300 salt-spreading plows hit the streets late Thursday and would continue their work through the weekend.

 The expectation of up to 12 inches (30 centimeters) around Chicago prompted officials to close the city's public schools to about 390,000 students Friday.
 Classes were also canceled in the city's suburbs.

-Chicago Department of Streets and Sanitation Commissioner John Tully said 300 salt-spreading plows hit the streets late Thursday and would continue their work through Friday.

-Weather service meteorologist Charles Mott said the morning rush in Chicago "is gonna be trouble."

-Court closings were reported in Chicago and Detroit, and driver's license offices were shut in the Chicago area.
+CPS officials said Friday morning they expected classes to resume Monday.

-Schools in Detroit shut for the day along with Wayne State University in Detroit and other schools across Michigan in the path of the storm.
-The Detroit area was in line for 6 to 9 inches (15 to 23 centimeters).
+Schools in Detroit shut for the day along with Wayne State University in Detroit and other schools across Michigan.

-Students in the Milwaukee Public School District — Wisconsin's largest school district — have Friday off, as well as those in the Baraboo, Kenosha, Janesville, Whitewater and hundreds of other schools.
+Students in the Milwaukee Public School District — Wisconsin's largest school district — have Friday off.
+Schools across Nebraska and Iowa closed or delayed the start of classes.